barncastle/CookieRun-DJBF-Converter/README.md

 **NOTE** this tool will attempt to run on all files within a folder and does not validate if each files needs to or can be converted so will crash on invalid files.
 Additionally, output files will overwrite files of the same name.

-`.\cookierunconverter.exe -m decrypt -k kakao`
+`.\CookieRunDJBFConverter.exe -m decrypt -k kakao`
-`.\cookierunconverter.exe -m encrypt -k kakao -v 1 -f "AES_ECB, FastLZ"`
+`.\CookieRunDJBFConverter.exe -m encrypt -k kakao -v 1 -f "AES_ECB, FastLZ"`

 #### Arguments
 | Short Name | Long Name | Description | Required